phaze-the-dumb/Phaze-Docs/beatsaber-modding/starting-coding.md

 For this example we are going to use the file `NoteController.hpp` to make any map into a 360 degree map as this hook runs whenever a note is spawned

+You can also use https://modtools.phazed.xyz/browser if you are more advanced

 We are going to start by adding three new lines